C-PNAM/c-pnam.github.io/index.markdown

 header:
     overlay_image: /images/header.png
 ---
-Welcome to the Centre for Quantum Materials and Devices (CQMD), a pioneering hub dedicated to advancing the frontiers of quantum science and technology.
-Our center is at the forefront of research and innovation, exploring the unique properties of quantum materials and developing cutting-edge devices that harness the principles of quantum mechanics.
+Welcome to the Centre for Advanced Materials and Devices (CAMD), a pioneering hub dedicated to advancing the frontiers of materials science and technology.
+Our center focuses on the development and application of advanced materials, quantum technologies, neuromorphic devices, and biomedical innovations, including nuclear medicine.

 {% include feature_row %}